Doctor Who: Charity episodes and appearances

-In 1983, coinciding with the series' 20th anniversary, "The Five Doctors" was shown as part of the annual BBC Children in Need Appeal, however it was not a charity-based production, simply scheduled within the line-up of Friday 25 November 1983.
+In 1983, coinciding with the series' 20th anniversary, "The Five Doctors" was shown as part of the annual BBC Children in Need Appeal; however, it was not a charity-based production, simply scheduled within the line-up of Friday 25 November 1983.
 This was the programme's first co-production with Australian broadcaster ABC.
-At 90 minutes long it was the longest single episode of Doctor Who produced to date.
+At 90 minutes long, it was the longest single episode of Doctor Who produced to date.
 It featured three of the first five Doctors, a new actor to replace the deceased William Hartnell, and unused footage to represent Tom Baker.

 In 1993, for the franchise's 30th anniversary, another charity special, Dimensions in Time, was produced for Children in Need, featuring all the surviving actors who played the Doctor and a number of previous companions.
 It also featured a crossover with the soap opera EastEnders, the action taking place in the latter's Albert Square location and around Greenwich.
 The special was one of several special 3D programmes the BBC produced at the time, using a 3D system that made use of the Pulfrich effect, requiring glasses with one darkened lens; the picture would look normal to those viewers who watched without the glasses.

 Doctor Who-themed Paddington Bear statue at the Royal Observatory, London, in 2014.
-Designed by the twelfth Doctor Peter Capaldi, it was auctioned for the National Society for the Prevention of Cruelty to Children (NSPCC).
+Designed by the Twelfth Doctor Peter Capaldi, it was auctioned for the National Society for the Prevention of Cruelty to Children (NSPCC).

 In 1999, another special, Doctor Who and the Curse of Fatal Death, was made for Comic Relief and later released on VHS.
 An affectionate parody of the television series, it was split into four segments, mimicking the traditional serial format, complete with cliffhangers, and running down the same corridor several times when being chased (the version released on video was split into only two episodes).
 In the story, the Doctor (Rowan Atkinson) encounters both the Master (Jonathan Pryce) and the Daleks.
 During the special, the Doctor is forced to regenerate several times, with his subsequent incarnations played by, in order, Richard E. Grant, Jim Broadbent, Hugh Grant, and Joanna Lumley.
-The script was written by Steven Moffat, later to be head writer and executive producer of the revived series.
+The script was written by Steven Moffat, the head writer and executive producer of the revived series from 2010–2017.